Body-Free Simulation of Three-Dimensional Turbulent Cylinder Wakes: Results and Discussion

-We have used both time- and phase-averaged PIV data at $Re = 5{,}000$ and pre-computed DNS of flow past a cylinder at $Re = 500$ and $Re = 5{,}000$ as the inflow boundary condition for the reduced model.
+In this section, we use time-averaged streamwise velocity profiles $\overline{U}(y)$ extracted from pre-computed DNS of flow past a cylinder as inflow boundary conditions for the body-free simulation.
+For the comparisons shown below, the inflow profile is taken at $x/D=0.75$ for the $Re=500$ and $Re=5{,}000$ cases, and at $x/D=0.9$ for the $Re=11{,}000$ case.
+These inflow locations are selected based on the local stability analysis as representative positions within the absolutely unstable near-wake region.

-First, we demonstrate the concept using pre-computed DNS data at the inflow.
-The reduced model shows very good agreement with the full DNS data with the cylinder present.
-Figure~\ref{fig:comparison_u} and Figure \ref{fig:comparison_uu} present the comparison of the time-averaged profiles between the full DNS and the reduced model at four locations in the wake.
-At $Re = 500$, the reduced model accurately reproduces nearly all components of the mean flow fields and Reynolds stresses, as shown in the left panels of the figures, although small differences are observed in the profiles of $v^{\prime}v^{\prime}$, where the reduced model slightly overpredicts the values.
-At $Re = 5{,}000$, the predictions of $\overline{U}$ and $\overline{V}$ from the reduced model agree well with those of the DNS.
-Moderate discrepancies appear in the $\overline{U}$ profile at $x/D = 2.0$, where the reduced model underpredicts the minimum value of $\overline{U}$.
-The prediction of $u^{\prime}u^{\prime}$ from the reduced model in the near wake exhibits noticeably weaker peaks at $x/D = 1.0$, which may be attributed to the reduced model’s lack of turbulence contribution from the shear layer.
-Similar to the case using PIV data, the reduced model captures $u^{\prime}v^{\prime}$ in good agreement with the DNS results.
-Moreover, comparison of $\overline{P}$, $v^{\prime}v^{\prime}$ and $w^{\prime}w^{\prime}$ (plots not shown here), moderate discrepancies in $v^{\prime}v^{\prime}$ and $w^{\prime}w^{\prime}$ observed at $x/D = 2$, and some differences in $\overline{P}$ at $x/D = 3$ for the case of $Re = 5{,}000$.
+When $\overline{U}$ is prescribed at an appropriate near-wake location, the body-free simulation shows good agreement with the corresponding full DNS with the cylinder present.
+Figures~\ref{fig:comparison_u} and \ref{fig:comparison_uu} compare time-averaged velocity profiles and Reynolds stresses at four downstream stations.
+At $Re=500$, the body-free simulation reproduces nearly all components of the mean flow and Reynolds stresses accurately, although small differences remain in the $v'v'$ profiles, for which the body-free simulation slightly overpredicts the values.
+At $Re=5{,}000$, the predicted $\overline{U}$ and $\overline{V}$ profiles also compare well with DNS.
+Moderate discrepancies appear in $\overline{U}$ at $x/D=2.0$, where the body-free simulation underpredicts the minimum value of the wake deficit.
+The predicted $u'u'$ profile in the near wake exhibits weaker peaks at $x/D=1.0$, which may be attributed to the absence of direct shear-layer forcing in the body-free simulation.
+The body-free simulation also captures $u'v'$ reasonably well.
+In addition, comparisons of $\overline{P}$, $v'v'$, and $w'w'$ (not shown) reveal moderate discrepancies in $v'v'$ and $w'w'$ at $x/D=2$ and some differences in $\overline{P}$ at $x/D=3$ for $Re=5{,}000$.
+The same body-free simulation setup used for the higher-Reynolds-number cases is then applied to $Re=11{,}000$, as discussed below.

 ~ ~